 Remember Who You’re Addressing

 The one big mistake you can make is trying to appear to be in touch with the industry by using industry jargon.
-Ad and marketing copywriters should know better than using ad and marketing jargon in their copy.
+Ad and marketing copywriters should know better than using ad, and marketing jargon in their copy.
 Customers don’t care about returns of investments.
 Board members and stockholders might, but customers don’t.
-So make sure that you’re talking to the customers about the things they will find appealing using the language they are also using.
+So make sure that you’re talking to the customers about the things they will find appealing using the language they are using.